This guide helps you understand how library e-books work and how to access them.

 Printing from e-books

-Most e-book platforms will only allow you to print from within the 'Read online' view, not from an e-book you've downloaded.
+Most e-books will only allow you to print from the 'Read online' view, not from a download.
 For copyright reasons you can usually only print 10% or one chapter, whichever is the greater.

-There are sometimes restrictions to reading and downloading library e-books depending on the publisher licence or platform.
+There are sometimes restrictions to reading and downloading library e-books depending on the publisher.

 For some e-books, the number of people who can access them at the same time is limited.
-When this limit is reached, you will be able to preview the e-book for 5 minutes or sometimes be given the option to be 'added to a queue'.
-If you choose to join the queue, you will be told how many users are already in the queue and asked for your email address.
-You will receive an email when the e-book becomes available.
+When this limit is reached, you'll be able to preview the e-book for 5 minutes or sometimes be given the option to be 'added to a queue'.
+You'll get an email when the e-book becomes available.

 Time limits on downloads (1-3 days)

-Downloading a Library e-book from some platforms (for example Ebook Central, Dawsonera) is a bit like borrowing a physical book: in some cases, only a limited number of people can download an e-book at the same time, so short download periods mean the book will be available to as many people as possible.
+Sometimes downloading an e-book is a bit like borrowing a physical book: only a limited number of people can download an e-book at the same time, so short download periods mean the book will be available to as many people as possible.